Tax identifiers

 To apply a tax identifier, you can attach it directly to a checkout or invoice.
 Alternatively, you can associate it with a customer and then use it in registered checkouts.

-Your checkout flow should also take into account that some countries require tax identifiers.
+Your checkout flow should also consider that some countries require tax identifiers.
 When a customer in one of these countries doesn't supply a tax identifier, we block the order and provide notification of the problem.

 Background